CALL FOR APPLICATIONS

 About ABN Working Groups

-The Africa Bioethics Network (ABN) is launching thematic Working Groups to advance bioethics research, policy, and practice across Africa.
+The Africa Bioethics Network (ABN) has launched thematic Working Groups to advance bioethics research, policy, and practice across Africa.
 These collaborative groups will drive innovation, produce practical outputs, and connect African expertise with global conversations in bioethics.

-We invite applications for Co-Chair and Member positions across six strategic working groups:
+We invite Member and Subscriber positions across six strategic working groups:

 Mobirise Website Builder